June 12, 2017

 Planning: Adaptive security governance and evaluating new vendors

-“Anomaly detection and machine learning are helping us to find bad guys that have otherwise bypassed our rules-based prevention systems,” said Mr. Ahlm.
+“Anomaly detection and machine learning are helping us to find bad guys that have otherwise bypassed our rules-based prevention systems,” says Ahlm.
 “That’s why analytics are so relevant to security operations today, they are good at finding bad guys in the data that other systems missed.”

 The average time to detect a breach in the Americas is 99 days and the average cost is $4 million.
 Analytics will speed up detection and automation will speed up response time, acting as a force multiplier to scale the team without adding people.
 Analytics and automation ensure enterprises focus limited resources on events with the highest risk and the most confidence.